The 2019 Archaeological Field School will take place in southwest Colorado, from May 13 through June 21. The Field School Application is ready.

 Field school students gain training and experience in archaeological survey and excavation methods, manual and digital mapping techniques, and artifact recovery and processing.
 Students also have the opportunity to broaden their knowledge of Southwestern history and prehistory on field trips to significant archaeological sites.
 Depending on the project, students may benefit from additional training in cultural resource management, historic preservation, tribal heritage management, and working with archaeological collections.

-Our most recent field school projects have included survey at excavation at Petrified Forest National Park; a cultural resource management project at three Pueblo I-period sites in the Durango area; archaeological testing and historic preservation at Los Ojitos, a 19th/20th-century Hispanic village in eastern New Mexico; and excavation at the Pigg Site, a Pueblo II-period site near Canyon of the Ancients.
+Our most recent field school projects have included excavations at the Pueblo I/Pueblo II period Bowthorpe site in Southwest Colorado; survey and excavation at Petrified Forest National Park; a cultural resource management project at three Pueblo I-period sites in the Durango area; archaeological testing and historic preservation at Los Ojitos, a 19th/20th-century Hispanic village in eastern New Mexico; and excavation at the Pigg Site, a Pueblo III-period site next to Lowry Ruins, in Canyons of the Ancients National Monument.

 ANTH 369: Field Training in Archaeology (6 credits).
 This course provides students with hands-on training in the fundamentals of archaeological field techniques at prehistoric and historical-period sites.
 Students may repeat this course for a maximum of 12 credits (2 times) in order to take advantage of different field opportunities.
 Class credits count towards an anthropology major and/or the completion of a certificate in cultural resources management at Fort Lewis College.